-As a person who espouses the power of the spoken and written word, I have often felt that words fare poorly in certain cases.
+As a person who believes in the power of the spoken and written word, I have often felt that words fare poorly in certain cases.
 However gifted the writer, they fail to express the magnitude and the force of certain things as in the case of love or loss… or greatness.

 The Prodigious Callas

-Born Maria Kalogeropoulou on December 2, 1923, Callas would start off as the ugly duckling only to emerge with the breath-taking beauty of the dark swan.
+Born Maria Kalogeropoulou on December 2, 1923, Callas would start off as the ‘ugly duckling’ only to emerge with the breath-taking beauty of the dark swan.
 It was partly thanks to her trying and traumatic relationship with her mother that Callas became the artist of such intensity.

-To add insult to injury, the Greek music world would shun Callas initially (as it has done throughout history to all its prodigious children), only to remember that she is Greek when she had become larger than life.
+To add insult to injury, the Greek music world would shun Callas initially (as it has done throughout history with all its prodigious children), only to remember that she is Greek when she had become larger than life.

 Escape to Greece with The Greek Vibe monthly Newsletter!